m1kxCodes/File-Spammer-DDos/README.md

 # File-Spammer-DDos
-a program/virus that spam creates files to fill up a bunch of space and also ddoses while at it also adds to startup
+a program/virus that spam creates files to fill up a bunch of space and also ddoses while at it, and it also adds to startup ** DO NOT USE FOR MALICOUS PURPOSES, THIS MALWARE WAS MADE FOR EDUCATIONAL PURPOSES SO PEOPLE CAN LEARN HOW TO PREVENT MALWARE LIKE THIS **